JasonJosephIT/InventoryTracker/docs/dynamodb-inventory-change-log.md

 Partition Key: location (String)

-Sort Key: timestamp (String, ISO 8601 format)
+Sort Key: transaction_id (String, unique identifier per event)

-Rationale: This allows efficient querying of all inventory changes at a specific location within a time range.
+Rationale: This allows efficient querying of all inventory changes at a specific location with precise traceability using transaction IDs.

 Secondary Indexes